HUMAN RIGHTS DEFENDERS AT RISK

 NAJI FATEEL - INJUREDNaji Fateel is a board member of the Bahrain Youth Society for Human Rights and attended the Front Line Defenders 2010 Dublin Platform.
 On 15 February Naji was subjected to an hour long interrogation by Bahraini prosecutors following his arrest the previous day.
 He was detained without further charge for many weeks.
 Naji has been the subject of relentless persecution including detention, torture and death threats for several years.
 In 2007 he was tortured and ill-treated while held incommunicado in prison after protesting for the rights of unemployed.
 He still suffers injuries from the torture he experienced, which included electric shocks, beating with sticks on the soles of his feet, kicking, punching and shackling.
 While filming security forces raiding a village in 2011, Naji was chased and fell off a roof, suffering injuries to his back and legs, and was unable to seek medical attention for fear of being arrested again.

 ZAYNAB AL-KHAWAJA - JUDICIAL HARASSMENT & IMPRISONMENTZaynab Al-Khawaja is Bahraini social media activist and human rights defender.
 She has drawn worldwide attention to the peaceful protests in Bahrain through her Twitter postings and other online media platforms.
-On 1 March, 2013, Zaynab was sentenced to prison for 3 months on a charge for which she had previously been acquitted on appeal.
 On 21 April, 2012 Zaynab was arrested for taking part in a peaceful protest against the continuing detention of her father, Abdulhadi Al-Khawaja.
 She was unable to see her family for more than a week.
-Since 1 May, Zaynab has been brought to court at least 3 times for hearings and new charges to be filed against her, and bail has been denied.
+Since 1 May 1012, Zaynab has been brought to court at least 3 times for hearings and new charges to be filed against her, and bail has been denied.
+On 1 March, 2013, Zaynab was sentenced to prison for 3 months on a charge for which she had previously been acquitted on appeal, and in January 2014, she was sentenced to an additional 4 months in prison for tearing up a picture of the King.
 Zaynab has been repeatedly detained, threatened and abused by Bahraini security forces.
 In addition to being a leader in the peaceful protests in Bahrain since 14 February 2011, Zaynab has also been on the front lines of documenting the human rights abuses of the Bahraini security forces, including documenting the widespread use of tear gas, bird shot and midnight raids on villages.

 MAHDI ABU DEEB - IMPRISONEDMahdi Abu Deeb is the President of the Bahrain Teachers Association (BTA), an independent union of teachers from across Bahrain.
 After organizing teachers to join the peaceful protests at Pearl Roundabout, Mahdi was one of the people sought in the subsequent crackdown by the authorities.
 Security forces first came to his home to arrest him on 20 March 2011, but he was already in hiding.
 On 6 April he was detained, and was beaten on the spot as well as in the police car transporting him to jail.
 Mahdi was ultimately sentenced by the National Safety Court to ten years in prison, which he is currently appealing.
 His daughter Maryam spoke to Front Line Defenders about her father in the video here.